 Through the IDA program, I saved money each month that the IDA matched to help me save for college.
 The program taught me how to budget and be patient with myself, because I realized saving money each month adds up!

 Then scholarship night happened.
 I had never felt like a winner or like I was going to receive awards like other kids did for sports or good grades.
 When the night came, I received multiple scholarships from people in the community who believed in me and my dreams and I was so overwhelmed with joy for all the hard work I had done.
 That is when the quote, “the harder I work the luckier I get” really sunk in to me.

 Shortly after graduation I began beauty school at Phagan’s School of Cosmetology!
 College Dreams helped me set up payments with my scholarships, make sure all my money was being put to good use, and always treated me like I was worth all the things they did for me.
 I have now been working a Blue Door Salon, supporting myself for the past year and a half!

+College Dreams always checked in on me.
+To this day, if I needed them, I know I could stop by their office for any questions or concerns I have.
 I was blessed to have these people in my life and I hope that more people can experience what it’s like to be around people who want the best for you and for you to love yourself.
 College Dreams changed my life, I don’t know where I would be without them, and I couldn’t thank them enough!